thoughtspot/thoughtspot.github.io/_admin/mobile/use-mobile.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 The ThoughSpot mobile app allows you to discover insights in seconds from billions of rows of data, right from the palm of your hand.
-You can access your ThoughtSpot cluster to search answers and pinboards. create and filter pinboards, .
+You can access your ThoughtSpot cluster to search answers and pinboards.

 ## Requirements